phpearth/PHP.earth/content/answers.md

 Online communities are based on people seeking knowledge, sharing knowledge and asking questions.

 To give something back to the community you are encouraged to help people the way you can.
+However not every answer is unfortunately helpful everytime.

-Beginners seeking knowledge and solutions to particular technical issues often feel intimidated surrounded with people who have been on the same path before and know more about particular issue than them.
+## Introduction

 This recommendation is the result of a long term observation of the group and how people asking questions really feel.
 It is a summary of ideas and concepts